isiahmeadows/mithril.js/design/core/vnodes.md

 ### Hyperscript API

 The primary hyperscript API is still exposed as usual via `mithril/m` and `Mithril.m` in the core bundle.
-But in addition, a `Mithril.create` exists to skip the attribute normalization, for cases where you know the attributes are valid, but you might not know the selector's type.

 ### Vnode types